cats-marin/ML-code/KAN_explanation.md

 - Add ReLU spline figure
 - Add gifs or videos showing the training process with and without reparameterization
 - Add the steps to go from ReLU-spline formulation to prefix-sum
+- Revisit the writing to be more polished later